codefellows/setup-guide/windows/README.md

 After you reboot, install the "Windows Terminal" app from the Microsoft Store.
 If you have any trouble locating it, [view it on the web](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab){:target="_blank"}.

+NOTE: If the above installation fails:
+1. Go to the "releases" within [GH](https://github.com/microsoft/terminal/releases){:target="_blank"}.
+1. Find the "latest release". this was 1.8.1092.0 at the time of this issue
+1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in .msixbundle
+1. Download this file, and run it.
+That does the same thing the "Get" on the windows store does for Windows Terminal.

 This will allow you have multiple command-line interface "tabs" open at once, which makes development a lot easier.

+### Configure for WSL 2

 Once it's installed, open Windows Terminal.
 It should identify as Powershell.